 - Total smoking cooking time is usually 4-6 hours depending on the size of the turkey.

 Allow the turkey to rest for at least 20-30 minutes before carving.
+You can also place it in a cooler to let it rest and remain warm.
 This allows the juices to redistribute throughout the meat, ensuring a juicy and flavorful bite with every slice.

 Hint: Use the drip pan that sat under the turkey for making the best gravy to top the mashed potatoes and turkey off.